Do you have a July payment on account to make soon? With the deadline fast approaching consider how you may be able to reduce it.

 If you are expecting to make a payment on account in July, but you have not received a demand from HMRC, then please speak to your advisor or HMRC directly.
 HMRC had issues with their systems earlier this year meaning some people will not receive the July demand and therefore likely to face bad news from HMRC after Christmas.
 Don’t get caught out by this and assume no news is goods, if in doubt that you have a payment due, find out before the 31 July deadline.

 The planning options within this blog are not exhaustive and with all the areas highlighted, planning will vary according to the specific circumstances of each case and of course an individual’s personal and business goals.
 Therefore advice should always should be sort.
-If you would like to discuss your personal tax position and understand planning that may benefit you, then please contact Ann Bibby on 01295 250401 or email email@example.com.
+If you would like to discuss your personal tax position and understand planning that may benefit you, then please contact us by email or on 01295 250401.